aandergr/kspalculator/README.rst

 specify at least one of these tuples.
 Acceleration and pressure are optional and default to zero.

-If you add ``--bosters``, kspalculator will consider adding solid fuel boosters.
+If you add ``--boosters``, kspalculator will consider adding solid fuel boosters.
 This is very useful for launcher stages.

 Options for ``preferences`` are: